 Credit spread risk is the risk of an adverse movement in the fair value of financial instruments caused by a change in the creditworthiness of an issuer perceived by the market.
-Erste Bank is exposed to credit spread risk with respect to its securities portfolio, both in the trading and in the banking book.
+Erste Hungary is exposed to credit spread risk with respect to its securities portfolio, both in the trading as well as in the banking book.